 2. State your final outline in point form, preferably with both main headings and subheadings.

-3. Present a bibliography, based on your research question and outline, of 14 items, at least 6 of them being scholarly articles.
+3. Present a bibliography in APA format, based on your research question and outline, of 14 items, at least 6 of them being scholarly articles.
 You may have more than 6 articles if you wish, but you must have a minimum of 6.
 You can use resources that you have identified from previous assignments.

 4. Conclude with a brief paragraph explaining why you believe the bibliography is of high quality and relevant to your research question.